So let me get this straight:

 I was invited to speak at a meeting of an anti-fascist group today, specifically to give my insight from a Dutch perspective, as my country was occupied by the Germans during World War Two.
 Continue reading

-Posted in Fascism, German Occupation 1940 - 1945, Holland, Nationalism, Society, US Politics, Violence, World War Two
+Posted in Fascism, German Occupation 1940 - 1945, Holland, Migrate, Nationalism, Society, US Politics, Violence, World War Two

 Tagged Charlottesville, Fascism, fascism in America, German occupation, Nationalism, Netherlands, Opinion, politics, society, Trump, World War II, World War Two, WWII